sony/nnabla/doc/cpp/installation.rst

 Note: The C++ inference with CUDA extension is not covered in this build manual.
 We'll add it very soon.

 This document describes how to build and install C++ libraries, headers and executabls on Ubuntu 16.04 using CMake build system.
-We successfully build C++ libraries on macOS too in a similar way (the differences are at the installation of some dependencies).
+We successfully build C++ libraries on macOS and Windows (see :ref:`cpp-lib-installation-windows`) too in a similar way (the differences are at the installation of some dependencies).
 We may add build instractions on another platform in the future.

 Most of the procedure is the same as :ref:`python_build_on_linux`.